countable-web/open-source-corporation/hr/RECRUITING.md

 ### Point system

   * 1 point for communication ability.
-No point awarded if candidates who miss the hidden question.
+No point awarded if candidates who miss the cover letter formatting requirement.
   * 1 point for for writing ability.
 Reject if you see poor English, grammar errors, spelling mistakes in the cover letter.
   * 1 point for having 2 or more years of technical experience in all requested domains/technologies.
+Or, 1 year and a computer science degree (not IT diploma).
   * 1 point for a well designed/formatted resume.
   * 1 point for portfolio links.
 Candidate should have at least one link to good quality content they built, which looks professional (as if produced by a good quality agency, see dribbble.com, awwwards.com .